programingjd/tiered_server/README.md

 The login page handles both login and new account requests.

-The login page first asks for a passkey.
-If there's an expired session for a specific user, then it asks for a passkey for that user only.
+The login page first asks for a passkey. <!--If there's an expired session for a specific user, then it asks for a passkey for that user only.-->

 If it gets a passkey, then it updates the session and cookies and redirects to the user landing page.